codeforamerica/form-flow/README.md

 When configuring your application, the form-flow library will expect to find your secret information in the environment.
 One way to do this is by creating an `.env` file that is a copy of this [sample.env](https://github.com/codeforamerica/form-flow-starter-app/blob/main/sample.env).
-The template file has a detailed description of information that would be expected in the setup.
+The sample file has a detailed description of information that would be expected in the setup.

 From there you can add your information and source the file into your environment:
 `source .env`.
 Now the information will be loaded into your environment and available to the